Optimism in Equality Saturation: Introduction

 \paragraph{Optimism in Equality Saturation} Incorporating optimistic analyses into equality saturation has not been achieved previously.
-Existing e-class analyses are inherently inductive, meaning cyclic programs cannot be precisely analyzed.
-Performing optimistic analyses on e-graphs after rewriting is fraught; we show that the straightforward approach leads to unsoundness.
-Additionally, as optimistic analyses are not incrementally sound, optimistic analyses cannot be interleaved with rewriting in equality saturation.
+Existing e-class analyses are pessimistic, meaning cyclic programs are not precisely analyzed.
+Additionally, performing optimistic analyses on e-graphs after rewriting is fraught; \emph{we show that the straightforward approach leads to unsoundness}.
+Additionally, as optimistic analyses are not incrementally sound, optimistic analyses cannot be interleaved with rewriting in equality saturation, as rewrites are not necessarily revocable in e-graphs.
 Prior work in equality saturation has identified a specific need for optimism: de-duplicating isomorphic cycles in an e-graph \cite{e_peg, co_egraphs, omelets_need_onions}.
-A technique from traditional compilers, optimistic global value numbering, would solve this problem \cite{scc_gvn, combining_analyses}, but is not applicable due to the aforementioned difficulties.
+A technique from traditional compilers, optimistic global value numbering, would solve this problem \cite{gvn, scc_gvn, combining_analyses}, but is not applicable due to the aforementioned difficulties.